Hackers News Hackers News

 Deployment and Availability

-Administrators can manage these configurations at the Organizational Unit level in the Google Workspace Admin console, under Drive and Docs settings.
+Both the ransomware detection and file restoration features are enabled by default for eligible organizations.
+Administrators retain granular control over these configurations, which can be managed at the Organizational Unit level within the Google Workspace Admin console, under the Drive and Docs settings.

 • File restoration is accessible to all Google Workspace customers, Individual subscribers, and personal Google accounts.